 Change the sixth paragraphs of 9.3.2.11 as follows:

 The receiving STA shall keep a cache of recently received <Address 2, sequence-number, fragment-number> tuples.
 The receiving QoS STA shall also keep a cache of recently received <Address 2, TID, sequence number, fragment-number> tuples for all STAs from whom it has received QoS data frames.
 QoS STAs with dot11MFQEnabled set to true shall also keep a cache of recently received <Address 2, AC, sequence-number, fragment-number> tuples from IMFQ frames for all STAs from which it has received IMFQ frames.
 A receiving STA is required to keep only the most recent cache entry per <Address 2-sequence-number> pair, storing only the most recently received fragment number for that pair.
 A receiving QoS STA is also required to keep only the most recent cache entry per <Address 2, TID, sequence-number> triple, storing only the most recently received fragment number for that triple.
 A receiving STA with dot11MFQImplemented not present or set to false, and with dot11RobustAVStreamingImplemented (#2274)not present or set to false, may omit tuples obtained from group addressed frames from the cache.
-A receiving STA with dot11RobustAVStreamingImplemented set to true, (#2275)shall keep a cache entry per <DA, TID, sequence-number> tuple for each group address subject to a GCR agreement.
-A receiving STA may omit tuples obtained from group addressed or ATIM frames from the cache.
+A receiving non-mesh STA with dot11RobustAVStreamingImplemented set to true, (#2275)shall keep a cache entry per <DA, (#2323)sequence-number> tuple for each group address subject to a GCR agreement.
+A receiving mesh STA with dot11RobustAVStreamingImplemented set to true shall keep a cache entry per <DA, Address 2, sequence-number> tuple for each group address subject to a GCR agreement.(#2325) A receiving STA may omit tuples obtained from group addressed or ATIM frames from the cache.
 A receiving STA with dot11MFQImplemented set to true and with dot11RobustAVStreamingImplemented not present or set to false shall omit tuples obtained from group addressed or ATIM frames from the cache.

 9.19.2.5 EDCA backoff procedure